Callan Park Hospital for the Insane

 In 2015, the Government of New South Wales approved the master plan for the 61 ha site and retains ownership in consultation with the Municipality of Leichhardt pending the establishment of a trust to manage the site's ongoing use as a wellness sanctuary, encompassing health, community and educational uses.
-Current tenants include the Sydney College of the Arts, Writing NSW (formerly the New South Wales Writers' Centre), and New South Wales Ambulance headquarters.
+Current tenants include Writing NSW (formerly the New South Wales Writers' Centre).

 The current structure incorporates sandstone institutional buildings and houses that were based on designs by the colonial architects, James Barnet and Mortimer Lewis and grounds designed by botanist, Charles Moore, the founder of the Royal Botanic Gardens.
 The site was listed on the New South Wales Heritage Register on 2 April 1999.